rotub/rotub.github.io/_posts/2015-07-21-drawing-week-one.md

 So I decided to go back to the basics.
 This week I have been drawing spheres and cubes.
 Exciting stuff.
 Not really.

-As you might expect it's really boring sitting at a table drawing what is essentially circles and squares.
+As you might expect it's really boring drawing what is essentially circles and squares.
 I feel like I'm in pre-school again.
 Except I'm actually a grown man on my lunch break at work.

 After drawing a few spheres I get bored.
 I try drawing a face instead.
 Somehow the face just doesn't look right.
 I'm going backwards!